krashish8/pgrouting/doc/src/pgRouting-concepts.rst

    * - ``pid``
      - **ANY-INTEGER**
      - **value**
-     - (optional) Identifier of the point.
+     - Identifier of the point.

+       * Use with positive value, as internally will be converted to negative value
-       * If column present, it can not be NULL.
+       * If column is present, it can not be NULL.
-       * If column not present, a sequential negative **value** will be given automatically.
+       * If column is not present, a sequential negative **value** will be given automatically.
    * - ``edge_id``
      - **ANY-INTEGER**